 The scene is adorable, the copy is funny and the expressions are genuine, the customer/juggler is smiling but not forcefully and the crowd is cheering just the right amount.
 This image connects with you, it urges you to do what the Call-to-Action says, “Give Basecamp a try” because who doesn’t have to juggle a lot of projects at a time and who wouldn’t want to do this with a smile on their face?

-If your landing page succeeds in connecting with your visitors, it succeeds in reducing friction and so it succeeds in getting conversions – just understand this one simple fact and humanize your landing pages for better conversions.
+At the end of the day, if your landing page succeeds in connecting with your visitors, it succeeds in reducing friction and generating conversions.